-With its many benefits, we believe flexible working should be the norm – not the exception – for workers, and central to the creation of inclusive and productive workplaces.
-Since the global pandemic, flexible working remains as relevant as ever for both employers and policy-makers.
+With its many benefits, we believe flexible working should be the norm – not the exception – for workers, and be central to the creation of inclusive and productive workplaces.
+Since the COVID-19 pandemic, flexible working remains as relevant as ever for both employers and policy-makers.

 The situation

-More action is needed to increase the uptake of a range of flexible working arrangements to create more inclusive, diverse and productive workplaces that suit both the needs of organisations and individuals.
+More action is needed to increase the uptake of flexible working arrangements to create more inclusive, diverse and productive workplaces that suit the needs of both organisations and individuals.

 CIPD viewpoint

 The CIPD’s view is that flexible working practices should be the norm - not the exception - for all workers.
 With that in mind, for the last couple of years, we have campaigned through our #FlexFrom1st work to make the right to request flexible working a day one right rather than after 26 weeks of employment in the UK.
-The rationale behind that has been to broaden out opportunities and fairness for all employees and we are delighted that the UK Government has announced it intends to bring forward secondary legislation to do just that.
+The rationale behind this has been to broaden opportunities and create fairness for all employees.
+We are delighted to confirm that as of April 6th this year, the Employment Rights (Flexible Working) Act 2023 and accompanying day one right to request flexible working will be introduced.

 Two fifths of UK employers believe the right to request flexible working legislation has been effective in increasing the uptake of flexible working in their organisation; making it a day-one right should further bolster its effectiveness by increasing access and uptake more widely.

-The CIPD Good Work Index points to a number of barriers to be overcome:
+The CIPD Good Work Index, however, points to a number of barriers to be overcome:

 • The nature of the work people do.

-• Contributing to a Hybrid Working Commission aimed at making recommendations on how Government can respond to the rise in hybrid and remote working to the advantage of people, communities, and UK plc.
+• Supporting the people profession with the changes to flexible working legislation.
+Contributing to a Hybrid Working Commission aimed at making recommendations on how UK Government can respond to the rise in hybrid and remote working to the advantage of people, communities, and UK plc.

 Actions for the UK Government